Smoked Bullets

 Ingredients

-- Rigatoni pasta – Rigatoni are about 1-inch long tubes that are wider than penne.
+• Rigatoni pasta – Rigatoni are about 1-inch long tubes that are wider than penne.
+Don’t substitute with penne—the wider diameter holds the filling better.

-- Kosher salt – Use half as much if you’re using table salt.
+• Kosher salt – Use half as much if you’re using table salt.
+Table salt is saltier by volume.

-- Bacon – Regular-cut bacon is fine.
+• Bacon – Regular-cut bacon is fine.
 I use inexpensive bacon, and it works fine.
+Thick-cut bacon won’t cook through in time.

 How To Make Smoked Bullets

-- Add the ground pork, cheese, salt, garlic powder, onion powder, oregano, and black pepper to a food processor and pulse until well combined and almost like a paste.
+Add the ground pork, cheese, salt, garlic powder, onion powder, oregano, and black pepper to a food processor.
+Pulse until the mixture becomes smooth and well combined, almost like a thick paste.
+This helps the filling pipe more easily into the pasta.

 Chef Jenn’s Tips